 Strategy for addressing Missed Outcome Churn

 Analyze what’s missing and work on it.

-- Customer domain knowledge: Work on creating either guided educating training program.
-They could be delivered one to one aka high touch, one to many aka low touch and self-educating material, aka tech-touch approach.
+- Customer domain knowledge: Work on creating a guided educating training program.
+It could be delivered one to one aka high touch, one to many aka low touch or self-educating material, aka tech-touch approach.

-- Webinars: Conduct webinars not limited to educating on product usage, but also on building domain expertise and sharing knowledge on solving the business challenges to get to the desired outcome.
+- Webinars: Conduct webinars that are not limited only to educating on product usage, but also on building domain expertise and sharing knowledge on solving the business challenges to get to the desired outcome.